The Peace of Christ

 The gift of the Risen One, the fruit of the Spirit

-On Easter morning, the first word of the risen Christ to his disciples is a gift of peace: “Peace be with you.”
-John 20:19 This peace then spreads in the soul as a fruit of the Holy Spirit: “The fruit of the Spirit is love, joy, peace.”
-Galatians 5:22
+On Easter morning, the first word of the risen Christ to his disciples is a gift of peace.
+“Peace be to you.”
+John 20:19 This peace then spreads in the soul as a fruit of the Holy Spirit. “the fruit of the Spirit is, charity, joy, peace…” Galatians 5:22 It is called to reign in the hearts of believers and to unite them: “And let the peace of Christ rejoice in your hearts, wherein also you are called in one body.”
+Colossians 3:15

-Whoever receives it is sent to carry it to others, and this mission makes him resemble God: “Blessed are the peacemakers, for they shall be called sons of God.”
+Whoever receives this peace is sent to carry it to others, and this mission makes him resemble God.
+“Blessed are the peacemakers: for they shall be called the children of God.”
 Matthew 5:9 It is this peace that the Church passes on at every Mass, when the faithful exchange the sign of peace before communing in Christ.
+Its fullness, however, is still to come: it belongs to the Kingdom. “the kingdom of God is… justice and peace and joy in the Holy Ghost.”
+Romans 14:17 The Church sums it up in a phrase: the peace of Christ in the kingdom of Christ.